 PANEL OBSTRUCTED WHERE LEGS JOIN BATH.
 CUT NOTCHES AT TOP OF PANELS TO ALLOW FOR LEGS.
 RESEAL CUT AREAS AS PREVIOUSLY DESCRIBED.

-Note: You must not cut any grooves or notches behind the inserted Glass details.
-If the steel legs obstruct the panel over the entire bath height then it will not be possible to fit the panel flush to the bath rim.
+Note: If the steel legs obstruct the panel over the entire bath height then it will not be possible to fit the panel flush to the bath rim.

-B) Some baths have an obstruction running the entire length of the bath under the rim.
+- B) Some baths have an obstruction running the entire length of the bath under the rim.
 (Usually a chipboard strengthener.)
 The only course of action is to machine a rebate along the entire length of the panel.
 This should only be attempted using power tools as a hand plane will exert too much force on the panel's frame construction.
-The following guidelines should also be followed:

-- · The rebate is no more than 10mm in depth - The rebate is no more than 50mm in height - The cut area is re-sealed with at least 2 coats of polyurethane varnish - The rim of the bath and the top edge of the panel are sealed with silicone sealant to prevent water seeping onto the rebated area
+The following guidelines should also be followed: - The rebate is no more than 10mm in depth - The rebate is no more than 50mm in height - The cut area is re-sealed with at least 2 coats of polyurethane varnish - The rim of the bath and the top edge of the panel are sealed with silicone sealant to prevent water seeping onto the rebated area